 Ward 9 city council member Ken Conwell, who grew up in the nearby Glenville community, said the 1967 Cleveland Summit brought pride to the neighborhood because those in attendance were speaking up on behalf of so many who were voiceless at the time.

 To this day, “this picture is in every beauty shop and barber shop in the Glenville community,” Conwell said.

-The marker was created by designers from the Marcus Graham Project, a Cavaliers community partner and NBA Foundation grantee.
-Cleveland Mayor Justin Bibb, Cleveland Cavaliers President of Basketball Operations Koby Altman and Alex Stokes, the great-niece of Mayor Carl Stokes, were some of the individuals that were in attendance during Friday’s dedication.
-Also in attendance was Walter Beach, who played for the Cleveland Browns from 1962 to 1966 and was also in attendance for the inaugural Summit 55 years ago.
+The marker was created by designers from the Marcus Graham Project, a Cavaliers’ community partner and NBA Foundation grantee.
+Cleveland Mayor Justin Bibb, Cleveland Cavaliers President of Basketball Operations Koby Altman and Alex Stokes, the great-niece of Mayor Carl Stokes, were some of the individuals in attendance during Friday’s dedication.
+Also in attendance was Walter Beach, who played for the Cleveland Browns from 1962 to 1966 and attended the inaugural Summit 55 years ago.